NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Applications of NeRF and adjacent methods pre-Gaussian Splatting

-A work by \textbf{Adamkiewicz et al.} \cite{2022navigation} (October 2021) focused on the localization and navigation aspect, and demonstrated a real-life application of a pretrained NeRF, in assisting the navigation of a robot through a church.
-The authors represented the environment with a pretrained NeRF model, with the robot itself approximated by a finite collection of point for collision checking.
+A work by \textbf{Adamkiewicz et al.} (October 2021) \cite{2022navigation} focused on the localization and navigation aspect, and demonstrated a real-life application of a pretrained NeRF, in assisting the navigation of a robot through a church.
+The authors represented the environment with a pretrained NeRF model, with the robot itself approximated by a finite collection of points for collision checking.
 Since the NeRF model is pretrained, this method cannot be classified as a pose-estimation model, but instead demonstrated an interesting real-life use of NeRF.

-\textbf{Dex-NeRF} \cite{2022dex} (October 2021) use NeRF's learned density to help robots grasp objects, specifically focusing on transparent objects, a failure case for depth maps produced by certain rgb-d cameras such as RealSense.
-The paper also presents three novel datasets focused on transparent objects, one synthetic, and two real-world.
-Dex-NeRF improves upon baseline NeRF with respect to computed depths of transparent objects by using a fixed empirical threshold for density along rays.
-Their NeRF model is then used to produce a depth map used by Dex-Net \cite{2017dexnet} for grasp planning. \textbf{Evo-NeRF} \cite{2022evodex} (November 2022) improves upon Dex-NeRF by reusing weights in sequential grasping, early termination, and an improved Radiance-Adjusted-Grasp Network capable of grasp planning with unreliable geometry.
+\textbf{Dex-NeRF} \cite{2022dex} (October 2021) used NeRF's learned density to help robots grasp objects, specifically focusing on transparent objects, which were often failure cases for depth maps produced by certain RGB-D cameras such as RealSense.
+The paper also presented three novel datasets focused on transparent objects: one synthetic and two real-world.
+Dex-NeRF improved upon baseline NeRF with respect to computed depths of transparent objects by using a fixed empirical threshold for density along rays.
+Their NeRF model was then used to produce a depth map used by Dex-Net \cite{2017dexnet} for grasp planning. \textbf{Evo-NeRF} \cite{2022evodex} (November 2022) improved upon Dex-NeRF by reusing weights in sequential grasping, early termination, and an improved Radiance-Adjusted-Grasp Network capable of grasp planning with unreliable geometry.

-In the following subsections, we classify applications of NeRF methods into urban reconstruction, human and articulated body reconstruction, surface reconstruction, and low-level image processing, with the understanding that navigation and generative methods are covered in the previous subsection.
+In the following subsections, we classify applications of NeRF methods into urban reconstruction, human face and articulated body reconstruction, surface reconstruction, and low-level image processing, with the understanding that navigation and generative methods are covered in the previous subsection.